nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Pros: This might be more intuitive for users, as `edit` and `delete` commands work only on the last shown lists.
   * Cons: User is unable to change all the guests' `isRoomClean` statuses in a single command.
 * **Alternative 2 (current choice):** Allow `markroomsunclean` command to change all guests' `isRoomClean` statuses in GuestBook instead of the last shown list.
   * Pros: User is able to change all the guests' `isRoomClean` statuses in a single command.
-This improves efficiently for users.
+This improves efficiency for users.
   * Cons: There is less flexibility in marking groups of guests' rooms as unclean.

-Taking into consideration the context of GuestBook that operates for small hotels, it is unlikely to have a case in which the user has to mark different groups of guests' `isRoomClean` statuses differently as the types of rooms as mostly homogenous.
+Taking into consideration the context of GuestBook that operates for small hotels, it is unlikely to have a case in which the user has to mark different groups of guests' `isRoomClean` statuses differently as the rooms are mostly of the same type.
 Hence, we decided to proceed with Alternative 2.

 **Aspect: Naming of the `markroomsunclean` command**